goauthentik/authentik/website/integrations/services/engomo/index.md

 > [!IMPORTANT]
 > Redirect URIs => write the values line by line.

-Lave the rest as default values.
+Leave the rest as default values.
 You can of course adjust durations.

 Application: